occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ### Application Service Transactional Side-Effects

+In the example above, writing the events to the event store and the execution of policies are not an atomic operation.
+If your app crashes before after the call to `registerOngoingGame::registerGameAsOngoingWhenGameWasStarted` but before `removeFromOngoingGamesWhenGameEnded::removeFromOngoingGamesWhenGameEnded`, you will need to handle idempotency.
+But if your policies/side-effects are writing data to the same database as the event store you can make use of transactions to write everything atomically!
+This is very easy you're using a [Spring EventStore](#eventstore-with-spring-mongotemplate-blocking).
+What you need to do is to wrap the `ApplicationService` provided by Occurrent in your own application service, something like this:

+{% capture java %}
+@Service
+public class CustomApplicationServiceImpl implements ApplicationService<DomainEvent> {
+	private final GenericApplicationService<DomainEvent> occurrentApplicationService;

+	public CustomApplicationService(GenericApplicationService<DomainEvent> occurrentApplicationService) {
+		this.occurrentApplicationService = occurrentApplicationService;
+	}

+	@Transactional
+	@Override
+    public void execute(String streamId, Function<Stream<DomainEvent>, Stream<DomainEvent>> functionThatCallsDomainModel, Consumer<Stream<DomainEvent>> sideEffect) {
+		occurrentApplicationService.execute(gameId, functionThatCallsDomainModel, sideEffect);
+    }
+}
+{% endcapture %}
+{% capture kotlin %}
+@Service
+class CustomApplicationServiceImpl(val occurrentApplicationService:  GenericApplicationService<DomainEvent>) : ApplicationService<DomainEvent> {

+	@Transactional
+    override fun execute(streamId : String, functionThatCallsDomainModel: Function<Stream<DomainEvent>, Stream<DomainEvent>> , sideEffect : Consumer<Stream<DomainEvent>>) {
+		occurrentApplicationService.execute(gameId, functionThatCallsDomainModel, sideEffect)
+    }
+}
+{% endcapture %}
+{% include macros/docsSnippet.html java=java kotlin=kotlin %}

+Given that you've defined a `MongoTransactionManager` in your Spring Boot configuration (and using this when creating your [event store instance](#eventstore-with-spring-mongotemplate-blocking)) the side-effects and events are written atomically in the same transaction!

 ### Application Service Kotlin Extensions

 If you're using [Kotlin](https://kotlinlang.org/) chances are that your domain model is using a [Sequence](https://kotlinlang.org/docs/reference/sequences.html)